Remote connector overview

 The following image shows a high-level overview of an ICF deployment, including a remote connector server.

-For more information about connector servers, and how to use them in your application, see Remote connector configuration.
+For more information about connector servers, and how to use them in your application, see Remote connectors.